eoadefila/School_of_Banking_Excellence_Dataleum_Data_analytics_project/README.md

 # Introduction

-Over the financial year of 2013-2104, investors seeks to know how well the manufacturers in the Stationery Industry are fairing to help guide thier decision on which of the manufacturer/ segment (segment was used in the dataset) should they invest through and if thier investment will worth it.
+Over the financial year of 2013-2104, investors seeks to know how well the manufacturers in the Stationery Industry are fairing to help guide thier decision on which of the manufacturer/ segment should they invest through and if thier investment will be worth of it.

 # Problem Statement